Candidates

 Operational Use

-Operating AI systems requires significant electricity, increasing the demand for more energy resources.
+Operating AI systems requires substantial electricity, thereby increasing demand for energy resources.
 However, AI-powered systems are also optimizing energy management in data centers, leading to more efficient use of renewable energy sources and computing power.

 Balancing energy usage with energy efficiency is crucial to reducing AI's environmental impact.